collective/uwosh.pfg.d2c/README.rst

 genericsetup profile or by manually copying the FormSaveData2ContentEntry FTI in portal_types tool (and then renaming it appropriately).

-The type names can be translated simply by adding them to plone.po in the language-specific locale/LC_MESSAGES subdirectory.
+The type names can be translated using the product's domain.

 Upgrading to 2.0